Royal Aviation Museum of Western Canada: Exhibits

 The museum has a large hangar floor, and a mezzanine with a view of the adjacent Winnipeg James Armstrong Richardson International Airport runways.
 Aircraft are displayed on the floor and suspended from the ceiling, and include one-of-a-kind aircraft, military jets, bush planes, and commercial aircraft.
 Exhibits are clustered in zones representing different aspects of aviation history, such as Canadian Innovation, Northern Connections, and Military Skies.
 Interactive displays such as Experience Flight and the Mechanics Workshop present a hands-on educational experience.

 Collection

-The museum's collection includes over 90 historic aircraft, 70,000 artefacts, texts, and photographs.
+The museum's collection includes over 90 historic aircraft, 70,000 artifacts, texts, and photographs.